Our Team

 Her approach has become a model for mediating between law enforcement and marginalized community members, an area continues to be part of her firm’s current work.
 Most recently, Susan’s decades of community-based work in Mississippi helped lead to the removal of Mississippi’s racist state flag in 2020.
 She co-founded and co-led Sustainable Equity, LLC, a consulting firm that cultivates healing and fosters fairness related to racism and difference from 2016 to 2022 and now leads the Glisson Group, a consulting firm on healing, reckoning and repair, and the Welcome Table Collaborative, a network of committed bridge-builders devoted to creating welcoming, equitable, and prosperous communities.
 For the last two years, Glisson has facilitated the first reconciliation conversations between all the descendants of Arlington House, both those whose ancestors were enslaved and those who were free.
 In April, 2023, that family circle, in their first in-person gathering, will issue a call to dialogue and action to the nation to join them in this necessary work.

 A native of Evans, GA, Glisson holds two bachelor’s degrees, in religion and in history, a master’s degree in Southern Studies, and a Ph.D. in American Studies from the College of William and Mary.
 A trained historian of social movements, a skilled educator, and an accomplished facilitator with a gifted capacity for community engagement and youth mentorship.
 She has been widely recognized for her leadership, including being named a “Boundbreaker: People Who Make a Difference” by NPR in 2016 and a Champion of Justice by the Mississippi Center for Justice as one of "The Courageous Thirteen," who challenged Mississippi's discriminatory HB1523 bill against the LGBTQIA community in Barber v.
 Bryant in 2016.
 She has twice been a Salzburg Fellow and was named the Pamela Krasney Moral Courage Fellow at The Mesa Refuge in 2022.
-She serves on the board for Black Mountain College School of Theology and Community.
-She is a 2023-2024 fellow with the Square One Project's Collaborative on Reckoning and Justice at Columbia University.
-In 2024, she was named an Advanced Leadership Initiative Fellow at Harvard University.
+She was a 2023-2024 fellow with the Square One Project's Collaborative on Reckoning and Justice at Columbia University.
+Glisson was a 2024 Advanced Leadership Initiative Fellow (ALI) at Harvard University.